linju-podcast/website/src/content/podcast/en/podcast-03.md

 tags: ['devTips']
 description: 'The host will share their practical experiences of transitioning careers from both the perspectives of an industry veteran and a newcomer.

-This series will be divided into four episodes, and in the third episode, we will delve into a comforting tool in the toolkit, encouraging a change in perspective, showing that "JUAN"（stay competitive 24 / 7 ）might not be so daunting after all, and that inner drive can lead you to a better place'
+This series will be divided into four episodes, and in the third episode, we will delve into a comforting tool in the toolkit, encouraging a change in perspective, showing that "JUAN"（Rat Race）might not be so daunting after all, and that inner drive can lead you to a better place'
 date: 2023-11-10
 draft: false
 ---